MatthewCroughan/userland-mqtt-stack/README.md

 To install this on UserLAnd inside a linux container, first you have to download UserLAnd from [F-droid](https://f-droid.org/en/) or the [google play store.](https://play.google.com/store/apps/details?id=tech.ula)

-After installing UserLAnd, make a fresh debian VM.
+After installing UserLAnd, make a fresh debian container.
 This should be easy, as it prompts you for a username and password upon clicking the Debian icon.

 Run `./install` inside the container

 # Usage

 After installing, the stack will start up with the container via crontab's `@reboot`.

+You can simply start and stop the container by hold-pressing the icon/button for your container in UserLAnd.

 In the home directory of your user there exists `~/killstack.sh` and `startstack.sh` should the stack ever fail you for some reason.
 Though this is un-necessary otherwise.